vindaloo-thesis/docs/readinglist.md

 # Reading list (under construction)

 ## Compiler tech
-This is a list of recommended reading for understanding the technologies we will be using and extending.
+This is a list of recommended reading for understanding the technologies we will be using or extending.

 ### LLL, EVM, Solidity and Serpent